Content Theft – What to Do

 4) Gather the appropriate host’s contact information.

 If attempts to contact the site’s owner fail, your next step is to contact the site’s host.
 You will need to utilize some look-up tools in order to ascertain this information.
 Here are some resources:

 - Finding the host’s DMCA/abuse contact information: http://www.plagiarismtoday.com/2009/07/16/6-steps-to-find-a-hosts-dmca-contact/

 5) Compose your formal notice and send it to the host.

 You may compose this on your own, but we have created a DMCA complaint form that will help you ensure that all required information is provided.
 If you aren’t sure how to compose a DMCA takedown notice, our complaint form is the best place to start.

-Understand that when you submit a DMCA notice to a web host, the owner of the specific blog/site publishing the reported materials in question does have the right to review the notice in its entirety.
+Understand that when you submit a DMCA notice to a web host, we forward it in entirety to the owner of the specific blog/site publishing the reported materials.
 If the owner does believe that he or she has the legal right to distribute or publish the reported materials (and that they were wrongly removed), a DMCA counter-notice may be filed.
 Unless you bring a lawsuit within 14 days, the host or service provider is required to reactivate the material.
 You can review further information regarding counter-notices and the put-back procedure here.